climatepolicyradar/website/src/routes/jobs/product-manager.md

   - jobs
 date: 14 July 2022
-excerpt: After launching our Alpha product and ahead of our General Access product this autumn, we are looking for a brilliant and committed Product Manager to join our growing team.
+excerpt: After launching our Alpha product and ahead of our General Access release this autumn, we are looking for a brilliant and committed Product Manager to join our growing team.
 ---
 <!--StartFragment-->